How long does it take your lungs to heal from vaping?

 The American Lung Association has stated that the inhalation of harmful chemicals [from vaping] can cause irreversible lung damage and lung disease13.

-The impact of E-cigarettes on the lung and health affects are explained below:
+The impact of E-cigarettes on the lung and health affects are explained below, including the potential for DNA damage as a result of exposure to toxic substances in vaping products:

 Diseases caused by E-cigarettes /Vaping